annotorious/annotorious/README.md

 ## Using with OpenSeadragon

 Annotorious provides seamless integration with the [OpenSeadragon](https://openseadragon.github.io/) viewer for zoomable images and IIIF.
-Note that Annotorious requires OpenSeadragon 3 or higher.

 ```sh
 npm install @annotorious/openseadragon
 ```

+Set up your OpenSeadragon viewer first, and then create an annotator instance for the viewer.
+Note that Annotorious requires OpenSeadragon 3 or higher.

 ```js
 import { createOSDAnnotator } from '@annotorious/openseadragon';